Skinny001/GraphQL/README.md

-# Develop a GraphQL server to manage books and authors, enabling querying and mutations.
+# Develop a GraphQL server to manage books and authors, enabling querying and mutations with frontend

 git clone
 # Run them separately for now (simplest approach)